ESSE Conference

 The opening cocktail will take place at the Pazo de San Lourenzo de Trasouto, a historic manor house located behind the lush oak grove of San Lourenzo.
 Commissioned in the 13th century by Martín Arias, Bishop of Zamora, the pazo has been a Franciscan monastery for 500 years, until it was transformed into a palace in the 19th century.
 The magnificent gardens and 17th-century cloister will host our opening cocktail.

-We will offer walking tours through Santiago de Compostela’s Old Town, one of the most beautiful and best-preserved historic cities in Europe.
+We will offer a free walking tour, led by English-speaking guides, through Santiago de Compostela’s Old Town, one of the most beautiful and best-preserved historic cities in Europe.

 The city boasts numerous monumental squares, each with its own personality—from the grandeur of Obradoiro and A Quintana to the intimacy of hidden gems such as Praza dos Gatos or Praza das Campás de San Xoán.
 Wandering through Santiago’s historic quarter is like entering a stone labyrinth full of surprises: from the stately arcaded streets lined with palaces and churches, such as Rúa do Vilar and Rúa Nova, to the secluded, narrow lanes hidden from the casual visitor, such as Salsepodes or Entrerrúas.